Payment options (including online payments, credit cards and internet banking), advice and payment forms are available on this page.

 If you pay by one of the above methods it is important that the instalment is paid in full by due date, if not, penalties will be charged on the overdue portion.

-If you have sold and purchased a property you need to check that the rates assessment number has been updated and that you are using the correct number on any automatic payments, internet or telephone payments.
+If you have sold or purchased a property you need to check that the rates assessment number has been updated and that you are using the correct LRA number on any automatic payments or for internet banking.
 If this information is not updated, payments will continue to be credited to your old property rather than your new property.
 Council takes no responsibility for payments credited to the rate account in error.
 For assistance or inquiries contact the Council’s Customer Services team by (03) 211 1777 – or email

 Direct debit payments

 The Council encourages ratepayers to pay by direct debit.
 This is often a painless way for many property owners to pay their rates without having to budget for the quarterly rates instalments.
 It is important to remember that your rates account must be up-to-date before you commence direct debit payments.

 If you have recently purchased a property and your rates account shows arrears still unpaid, please contact your solicitor and advise Council.